 MY GAMING LIFE

-This page is to share some of those experiences, to continue playing others, and to share things I've developed for various games since.
+I will continue working to build this page, designed for sharing some of those experiences, to continue playing others, and to share things I've developed for various games since.
 Please note that the listings which follow are, eventually, meant to work into additional web pages, though this may take some (indeed, a great deal of) time to accomplish...